nho-sh/github-pr-reviewer/README.md

 ### Resolving additional PR details

-When Github is contacted for PR information, the default behaviour is to return some basic set of data on every open PR.
+When Github is contacted for PR information, the default behaviour is to return some basic set of data on every PR.
 To avoid API limits, and speed up the reviewing, resolving additional data is opt-in.

 <table>